 - Do colleagues perform observations of each other performing tasks and provide constructive feedback leading to continuous improvement?

-- Are safety meetings conducted on a regular schedule which encourage colleague engagement?
+- Are safety meetings conducted on a regular schedule that encourage colleague engagement?

 We could continue for quite a while asking questions, but the answers to the questions above will provide enough information for us to develop a strategy for evolving the safety culture to a higher level.
 Considerations we keep in mind as we proceed through the evolution include the following: